Reference: Fatwa #690: https://www.ferkous.app/home/

-The established Sunnah is that the Prophet ﷺ would, upon completion of the burial of the deceased, stand near him and say,
+Rather, the established Sunnah is that the Prophet ﷺ, when he completed the burial of the deceased, would stand by the grave and say:

 Algeria